Initial Closure of Pier July 2013

 • SLO County arranges for necessary funding and permits in Spring 2014

-• Pier to be rebuilt beginning in October 2014
+• Pier to be rebuild started in October 2014

 The Cayucos pier was constructed by Captain James Cass, the founder of Cayucos, in 1872 and was rebuilt and lengthened to 982 feet into deeper water in 1876.
 It was built for about $15,000 using Cambria Pines logs (at $7.00 delivered) for pilings.
 The pier was an immediate commercial success with steamships from Los Angeles and San Francisco docking several times per week.
 The pier made Cayucos the commercial hub of the north coast.
 The steamers carried passengers, took butter, milk, and other farm and ranch products to market and unloaded lumber and various goods.
 A steamer might load as much as 8-10 tons of butter and 90 passengers from the pier.
 All of that activity meant that as many as 120 teams of horses were tied to 700 feet of Cayucos hitching posts on Butter Day, the day before departure.
 The severe drought of the late 1890's weakened Cayucos economically.
 And although in 1915 the pier received an economic boost when an abalone canning plant was built about half way out, it became less commercially viable through the early 1900's.
 The railroad and trucking ended its life as a working pier in 1920.